Is Efficient Music Discovery Leaving Authenticity Behind?

-Read articleMusic news
+Read the pieceMusic news

 A home for Listener Land news angles: NME urgency, Q-sized context, The Word-style wit and our own conversational voice.